 It should come as no surprise that green is one of the best colors that go well with champagne.
 The golds in the champagne ooze elegance and luxury, while the rustic shades of green create a more natural, grounded look.
 Despite the difference in styles, these two colors complement each other.

 Depending on the look that you’re aiming for, you’ll want to choose the right shade of green to go with champagne.
 For example, if you’re looking for something subtle, you can pair the champagne with a dark or emerald green.
-For a more show-stopping look, opt for a mint or lime green instead.
+For a more show-stopping look, opt for a mint green or lime green instead.